 4. Do you dread going to work every day?
 If the answer is yes, or even if the answer is yes most days, then you should consider something else.
+You are most likely experiencing job burnout, and it’s time to find a new challenge.
 Your life is not worth wasting on a job you don’t enjoy.

 5. Is your voice heard?
 Do you contribute to decision making or do your observations fall on deaf ears?
 Most people need the feeling of ownership in their work.
 It is that type of buy-in that makes going to work everyday fun and exciting.
 Showing up and punching out just doesn’t cut it for me.
 I need a challenge.
 I need to solve problems.
 I need to be heard.

 6. Do you get along with your coworkers?
 Like it or not, your coworkers are likely a big part of your life.
 Working with someone you just can’t stand to be around can make you day (and possibly the rest of your life) miserable.